34 Fun Things to Do in Fredericksburg, TX

 The Fredericksburg Theater Company attracts over 13,000 viewers annually and was voted the Best Theater in the San Antonio region from 2016 to 2019.
 The theater entertains guests with amazing shows and special events that rotate throughout the season.
 Most performances are held from Fridays to Sundays.

-🏨 Stay nearby the Fredericksburg Theater Company
+🏨 Stay in close proximity to the Fredericksburg Theater Company

 Visit the Texas Rangers Heritage Center